What comes to your mind when you think of the term Employee Engagement?

 - Or providing a handsome paycheck to boost your employees' commitment.

-Well, if these are some of the things that you imagine it to be, then it's about time we change your perception.
+Well, if these are some of the things that you imagine it to be, then it's about time we change your perception by helping you learn everything about employee engagement in detail.

-While developing human resource management, managers tend to ignore employee engagement.
+While developing human resource management, managers often tend to overlook employee engagement.
 This happens mainly because they are not aware of its importance and benefits.

-Or also because they aren’t aware of the means to implement this culture in their organization.
+Or sometimes because they aren’t aware of the means to implement a culture workplace engagement.

 As a result, organizations do not install it in a professional manner.
 This harms both the organization and its employees.
 If your workers aren’t emotionally attached to their jobs or are satisfied, then it’s clearly visible in the company’s overall performance.